daanta-real/CampingSiteWatcher/README.md

 - Ui-dong 우이동 캠핑장
 - Cheonwang Mt. 천왕산 캠핑장

+# 🏕️ Todo Features 🏕️
+- Accomodation type selection
+  1) By period: 1 Night 2 Days, 2 nights 3 days, ...
+  2) By number of people: 2 person, 4 person, ...

+- Multi-target surveillance function

+  A feature that can monitor multiple targets regardless of the number of guests, facility type, and campsite

 # 🏕️ License 🏕️
 - You must use this source only for personal study purpose.
 Do not use it for any other purpose or you may be sued by government agencies for real.